Share

 “Aren’t you cold?” he asked, his voice laced with a hint of curiosity.

-“Yes, a chill has settled in, but I need to unwind; it’s been one of those long days, and that brisk walk from the office got my blood warmed up,” I replied, trying to downplay the truth behind my words.
+“Yes, a chill has settled in, but I need to unwind; it’s been one of those long days, and that brisk walk from my office got my blood warmed up,” I replied, trying to disguise the truth behind why I felt a chill.
+It was being in his company that felt unusually cold.

 A soft chuckle escaped Nick’s lips; a thrill of danger radiated from him despite his suave demeanor.

-“I wish I could say that walk warmed me up,” he said, a charming smile hinting at mischief.
+"I wish I could say my walk here truly warmed me up," he said, his charming smile hinting at some mischief.

 Related chapters